 NOTE: Although this handbook contains information about legal requirements and provisions to assist in understanding the workings of Rye's Town government, it is does not constitute legal advice and should not be relied upon in any particular case for that purpose.
 The phone numbers, positions and dates all relate to the circumstances in the Town on June 14, 2014.
-Some facts may have changed since that date which may require updated version of consulting the this Handbook online at www.ryecivicleague.org.
+Some facts may have changed since that date which may require version consulting the updated of this Handbook online at www.ryecivicleague.org.